 Non-revenue information to be provided in the EITI Report Work to be undertaken by the Independent Administrator Legal framework and fiscal regime in accordance with EITI Requirement 2.1.
 Collect related information from Ministry of Mining and Heavy industry and Ministry of Finance.
 An overview of the extractive industries, including any significant exploration activities in accordance with EITI Requirement 3.1.
 Collect related information from Mineral Resources and Petroleum Authority of Mongolia.
 Information about the contribution of the extractive industries to the economy in accordance with EITI Requirement 6.3.
-Collect related information from Ministry of Finance, National Statistical committee Mongolia Production and export data in accordance with EITI Requirement 3.2 and 3.3 Collect related information Mineral Resources and Petroleum Authority of Mongolia, General department of customs and General department of Taxation and companies.
-Information regarding state participation in the extractive industries in accordance with EITI Requirement 2.6 and 6.2.3 Collect related information from Ministry of Finance and state owned enterprises.
+Collect related information from Ministry of Finance, National Statistical committee Mongolia Report should include disaggregated revenue information by mineral type which disclosed as project level by all reporting entities.
+Production and export data in accordance with EITI Requirement 3.2 and 3.3 Collect related information Mineral Resources and Petroleum Authority of Mongolia, General department of customs and General department of Taxation and companies.
+Information regarding state participation in the extractive industries in accordance with EITI Requirement 2.6 and 6.2.4 Collect related information from Ministry of Finance and state owned enterprises.
+Information about the distribution of revenues from the extractive industries in accordance with EITI Requirement 5.1.
+Collect related information from Ministry of Finance Any further information further information requested by the MSG on revenue management and expenditures in accordance with EITI Requirement 5.3.
+Collect related information from Ministry of Finance Information about license holders in accordance with EITI Requirement 2.3 ^{5,} and the allocation of licenses in accordance with EITI Requirement 2.2.
+6 as well as license transfers and cases that broke the rules to allocate licenses.
+Collect information from Mineral Resources and Petroleum Authority of Mongolia

-3 Guidance Note 18: SOE participation in EITI Reporting, https://eiti.org/files/GN/Guidance_note_18_SOEs_EN.pdf
+4 Guidance Note 18: SOE participation in EITI Reporting, https://eiti.org/files/GN/Guidance note 18 SOEs EN.pdf